ChapelR/harlowe-audio/docs/README.md

 - **the `A.menu.links.hide(text)` method**

 - Arguments:
-    -`text`: the text of the link you want to alter.
+    - `text`: the text of the link you want to alter.

 - Returns: nothing.